Reporting Requirements for Annual Financial Reports of State Agencies and Universities

 Although the entire benefit might not be used if the employee does not become ill or otherwise meet the requirement for use, it is made available to the employee because of past service.

-Employees accrue sick leave each month and the entire balance carries over (without limits) at the end of each fiscal year.
+Employees accrue sick leave each month and the entire balance carries over (without limits) at each fiscal year-end.
 However, unused leave is not paid upon termination of employment.
 Such leave is attributable to services already rendered because employees earn a certain number of hours for each month that they are employed.
-Therefore, unused amounts are forfeited upon termination of employment.
+Therefore, unused amounts of accrued sick leave are forfeited upon termination of employment.

 The following is an example of the governmental fund entry.